 Where is Portillo Going Next in the Great Australian Rail Journeys series?

 In the BBC Two series, Michael Portillo experiences many more exciting rail journeys.
-In episode two, he boards the Indian Pacific for another exciting expedition of Australia.
-This time, he’s travelling between Sydney and Perth.
+In episode two, he boards the Indian Pacific from Sydney and Perth for another exciting Australian adventure.
 Again, Portillo enjoys exploring beyond the tracks, something we encourage our Freedom Destinations customers to take advantage of too.

 The Indian Pacific is another hugely iconic Australian train with world class service and an incredibly intrepid route, accessing parts of Australia you wouldn’t otherwise be able to see.
 Our Australia Experts highly recommend the Indian Pacific Indulgence rail holiday for anyone whose interest has been piqued by Portillo’s recent Australia rail adventures.